caraya/personal-blog/content/blog/the-browser-knows-what-its-doing-trust-it.md

 ---
-title: The Browser Knows What It's Doing, Trust it
+title: The Browser Knows What It's Doing, Trust it.
 date: 2024-06-30
 draft: true
 youtube: true